Ideal for Winter Season

 Jost Van Dyke

-If you need to cool off during the afternoon there is a natural bubble bath, very much like the whirpool baths at Virgin Gorda.
-Bubbly Pool is found in the northeast of the island so cruise up to this corner of Jost Van Dyke and make it your last port of call of the day.
+If you're after something a little quieter, cruise up to the southeast corner of Jost Van Dyke and make Bubbly Pool, a whirlpool similar to The Baths on Virgin Gorda, your last port of call of the day.
 Lounge on the decking over a candlelit supper and watch the final sunset of your week long adventure in the Virgin Islands.

 - Day 8